 Image: Michael Harpur

-From here the 2.3 metres high East Gap, to port, and 0.9 metres West Gap, to starboard, rocks, will clearly be visible.
-Situated at its narrowest part The Gap Rocks they are like a pair of entrance gateposts to Saint Helen’s Gap.
+From here, the rocks of the 2.3-metre-high East Gap, to port, and 0.9-metre West Gap, to starboard, will clearly be visible.
+Situated at its narrowest part, the rocks are like a pair of entrance gateposts to Saint Helen’s Gap.
 They stand close to the edges of their respective reefs, at about 100 metres from ledge to ledge, and there is at least 3 metres at low water springs midchannel.
-Steer towards West Gap Rock until about 100 metres off, to avoid a rocky ledge that extends about 50 metres northwest from East Gap Rock, then turn to pass just to the West Gap Rock side of centre.
+Steer towards West Gap Rock until about 100 metres off, to avoid a rocky ledge that extends about 50 metres northwest from East Gap Rock; then turn to pass just to the West Gap Rock side of centre.

 Image: Michael Harpur